 In short, Fox Run will showcase a completely new product in terms of architecture, community planning and lot sizing with larger lots than in a typical new development in Ottawa.

 Customers are responding well with over a thousand having registered interest already.
 Phase I will result in approximately 163 homes being constructed.
-At full build out the community could contain approximately 600 to 700 single family homes and 300 to 400 town homes.
+At full build out the community could contain approximately 750 single family homes comprising a mix of detached as well as town homes.
 There will be up to 31 new streets and a park.
 There are no town homes planned in the first phase.
 Cairo believes that for the type of product he plans to build there is a real gap in supply.
 As well, customer feedback is showing a strong preference for the Richmond location with all the infrastructure that is in place and the lack of crowding when compared to other growth areas in the City.

 Fox Run is special to Frank Cairo and Caivan Communities for another reason.
 As an independently planned and constructed community it is their “first born”!
 From their new offices at 2934 Baseline Rd., Frank and his team of about fifty well experienced staff are moving forward quickly as a medium size builder in the marketplace.
 This is the first of several big steps.
 Orleans Village will follow Fox Run later in the spring and a community in Barrhaven is planned for fall.
 Added to that are plans for eight new master planned communities in the Greater Toronto Area on over 800 acres and five active communities in South West Florida on over 700 acres.